itamburi/sn-CAD-pipe/README.md

 - `_2`: 98 bp reads = cDNA → `R2`
 - `_3`: 8 bp reads = i7 sample index → `I1`

-To make the files compatible with **Cell Ranger's naming convention**, we rename as follows:
+To make the files compatible with **Cell Ranger's naming convention**, we create new symlink names as follows:
 - From: `SRR#######_1.fastq.gz`
 - To: `<sample>_S1_L001_R1_001.fastq.gz` (and similarly for R2/I1)

-### make_symlink

-Creates symlinks to the renamed FASTQs in the working directory.

 ### cellranger_count